1973 Dundee East by-election: Background

-Results
+Result

 Aftermath

 While Labour were reported to be relieved to hold the seat, it was noted that the result showed the SNP were still an electoral force.
 Machin's victory speech was reportedly disrupted by 'the angry shouts of Scottish Nationalist supporters' and he faced 'chants of "Go back to Yorkshire" and "Go home, Englishman".
 An editorial in The Glasgow Herald attributed part of the SNP's success to the issue of oil and opined that had a Public Accounts Committee report which was critical of some aspects of the Conservative Government's handling of oil policy been published earlier, the SNP might have won the seat.

 Ultimately, Machin's success was short lived as Wilson built on his performance and captured the seat in the February general election the following year.
 He would hold it until 1987.